jordanowens1125/bugtracker/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, React, Express, Nivo, JWT, MongoDB
+**Tech used:** HTML, CSS, JavaScript, React, Express, Nivo Pie and Bar Chart, JWT, MongoDB

 This application is centered around projects, which can have a variety of tickets/tasks.
 Admin and project managers are gifted the ability to update and edit these projects and their respective tasks as they see fit.
 This includes assigning and unassigning users to a given project.